ARMmbed/mbed-os/docs/cmsis_rtx.md

 rtx_lib.h | Doxygen added |
 rtx_os.h | Doxygen added |
 irq_cm4.s | For all toolchains: added case for Cortex M4 cores without VFP|
+svc_user.c | Removed as it's template file and should not be in our code base|

 #### Other